dougburks/debian-cinnaminty/README.md

 This script is totally unsupported.
 If it breaks your system, you get to keep both pieces!

 # Installation
-1. In your Debian 13 Cinnamon desktop, download the script and review it (don't just blindly pipe it into bash):
+1. In your Debian 13 Cinnamon desktop, download and review the script (don't just blindly pipe it into bash):
 ```
 curl -O https://raw.githubusercontent.com/dougburks/debian-cinnaminty/refs/heads/main/debian-cinnaminty.sh
 ```